fralken/sbt-swagger-codegen/README.md

 These keys can be used to determine what kind of code should be generated:

 - `swaggerGenerateModel` -> true (to be disabled if you do not want model classes to be generated automatically when swagger source code changes)
+- `swaggerGenerateJsonRW` -> true (if you want to generate json Format for your model case classes)
 - `swaggerGenerateClient` -> false (enable this if you want client code to ge generated automatically when swagger source code changes)
 - `swaggerGenerateServer` -> false (enable this if you want client code to ge generated automatically when swagger source code changes)